 If your tooth is severely damaged or becomes infected, a root canal may be necessary.
 During this procedure, the pulp from the inside of the tooth is removed.
 Then the area is cleaning thoroughly, and disinfectant is applied.

-The dentist will then fill in the hole and seal it completely.
+Your dentist in Grande Prairie will then fill in the hole and seal it completely.
 If necessary, they may put in a new crown or dental implant as well.

 Can’t They Just Give Me Antibiotics?